suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 Position and distance based connectivity
 ------------------------------------------

-This example shows how to spatially separate populations, add inhbitory populations, and implement distance-dependent weights, probabilities of connection, and delays.
+The following example demonstrates how to spatially separate populations, add inhbitory populations, and implement weights, probabilities of connection and delays that depend on cell positions or distances.

 .. image:: figs/tut5.png
 	:width: 100%